alpergel/alpergel.github.io/CS180/PROJECT_3/README.md

 <h3>Part B.2: Feature Descriptor Extraction</h3>
-To extract the feature descriptors we take the image, convert it to grayscale, then pad it so that we can use 40x40 window size sampling without any issues.
-Then we adjust the corner positions based off the padding.
-Next, we iterate through all the corners output from the harris corner + NMS then get 40 x 40 patches with the corner as its centroid.
-Then, we just apply a blur on it, and downsample to 8x8 and bias/gain normalize it.
+To extract the feature descriptors, we take the image, convert it to grayscale, then pad it so that we can use 40x40 window size sampling without any issues.
+Then we adjust the corner positions based on the padding.
+Next, we iterate through all the corners output from the Harris corner + NMS, then get 40 x 40 patches with the corner as its centroid.
+Then, we just apply a blur on it, downsample to 8x8, and bias/gain normalize it.
 After iterating through all the corners, we get some patches that look like the following images:

 <p style="margin: 32px 0;">